Rangisal/Election_Analysis/README.md

 # Summary
 - There were 369,711 votes casted in the election
 - The candidates were
-  - Candi 1
+  - Charles Casper Stockhalm
-  - Candi 2
+  - Diana DeGette
-  - Candi 3
+  - Raymon Anthony Doane
 The candidate resuts were
  Candi 1 received % the vote and ya numver of votes candi 2 .....